UnitedLands/UnitedCore/README.md

   5. UnitedBrands
   6. UnitedProtection

+# Building and Development
+Unfortunately, due to how these plugins are configured, they are very hard to replicate and use on a development server outside of UnitedLands.
+The code is purely available for accessibility and anyone who's curious.
+However, if you still want to try and build the plugin(s), you will need:

+- A local maven repository of SafariNet, which is used for UnitedSkills capturing skills.
+You may google how to set up a local maven repository from a jar file, once you have bought the plugin from [here](https://www.spigotmc.org/resources/9732/).
+You should then add the info of the local repo to the pom.xml of the UnitedSkills module

+- Access to [ItemsAdder](https://www.spigotmc.org/resources/73355/).
+If you have not bought the plugin and have it running on your server, UnitedSkills and UnitedItems will not enable properly.

+- Access to [PlayerBlockTracker](https://github.com/Flo0/PlayerBlockTracker).
+This is a free open source plugin that we use as a library to track blocks without pulling down our own plugins with extra code.
+You need to have it installed in order to run UnitedSkills.

+- Access to [Towny](https://github.com/TownyAdvanced/Towny).
+Most of our plugins rely on towny for various reasons, so if you don't have a version of that up and running nothing will work.

+Again, it is not recommended to try and use these plugins as is, since chances are they will not work as you expect or not work at all.
+No support will be provided or any help on how to set them up beyond the details in this section.
+The code is purely open-sourced for accessibility, better tracking, and if anyone wants to learn or use parts of it in their projects.

+# Plugin info

 ## UnitedPvP
 A custom-made pvp manager that handles the pvp status of players.
 It also has a few additions, such as force-enabling pvp for outlaws when they enter an outlawed town.